Super Strong Style 16: 2019

-The 2019 edition of the tournament took place between May 4 and May 6, 2019 at the Alexandra Palace in London, England.
+The 2019 edition of the tournament took place at Chapter 88: Super Strong Style 16 at the Alexandra Palace in London, England across three nights between 4 May and 6 May 2019.
+The tournament was won by David Starr.

 2022

 The tournament was used to crown the new PROGRESS World Champion after previous champion Jonathan Gresham was stripped off the title due to Lykos Gym attacking Gresham's opponent Gene Munny at Chapter 134: No Mountain High Enough.
 The match stipulated that Gresham would lose the title if he got disqualified.

-The tournament was held across three nights between June 3 and June 5, 2022 at the Electric Ballroom in London, England.
+The tournament was held across three nights between 3 June and 5 June 2022 at the Electric Ballroom in London, England and won by Chris Ridgeway.